A MOTHER battling leukaemia is to undergo a stem cell transplant despite a worldwide search failing to find a perfect bone marrow match.

 “Because the illness is so fast and aggressive, we have not got time to wait.”
 She said.

 Ms Myers, from Kirkstall, was diagnosed with leukaemia last year after being unwell for some time.

-Eventually the 30-year-old became so poorly that she was sent straight to hospital where she was given the devastating news that she had acute myeloid leukaemia, a fast growing and aggressive type of the blood cancer.
+Eventually, the 30-year-old became so unwell that she was sent straight to hospital where she was given the devastating news that she had acute myeloid leukaemia – a fast-growing and aggressive type of the blood cancer.